What's new in Workforce Intelligence

 - An error rate of at least 30% occurs in 6 workflows.
 Reduce the amount of manual effort required by the agents to help improve accuracy.

 Workforce Intelligence 8.6.1 includes the following new functionality:

 You can apply filters to quickly find specific paths of interest within a single workflow.
 The Apply filters option is available above the list of paths in each workflow.
 The number in parentheses indicates how many filters are currently applied to the list of paths.

-You can filter by applications and screens that are both included and not included in paths.
 Click + Add in the With and Without sections of the Apply filters pop-up dialog to add multiple applications and screens.
 As you make additions, the filter applies AND logic to each item in the list.
 If you add criteria to both With and Without, the same AND logic applies.

 For example, you recently trained associates (data collectors) on a new billing application screen that replaces a manual process in Notepad.
 Now, you could apply a filter to show only paths with Notepad but without the new billing screen to gauge adoption of the new process.
 If the Billing application has a long list of screens, you can enter the name of the screen in the Search box under Screen Name to find it.
 Consequently, your filter would look similar to the following image: